 However, proving intentional or malicious conduct on the part of your insurer is critical, which is why hiring an attorney should be your first step before filing a bad faith claim.

-Consult our experienced unfair insurance claim practice attorneys at the Law Offices of Howard Craig Kornberg to find out more about your rights as an insured policyholder and how to seek damages in a bad faith claim.
+Consult our experienced unfair insurance claim practice attorneys in Los Angeles at the Law Offices of Howard Craig Kornberg to find out more about your rights as an insured policyholder and how to seek damages in a bad faith claim.